llafuente/class/README.markdown

 node-class
 ==========

-Class system for nodejs (ES5 required, could work on new browsers).
+Class system for nodejs (ES5 ready)
 Provide a proper clean wait to deal with spagetti code that usually polute Javascript.
 Also provide a proper typeof and instanceof.

+Closure are usefull but are slow, prototype is the way to go when you need performance for OOP.

 Objective